jlevy/kmd/README.md

 - A selection system for maintaining context between commands so you can pass outputs of one action into the inputs of another command

+- A set of preconditions, like whether a document is Markdown or HTML, if it's a transcript with timestamps, and so on, so you and Kmd know what actions might apply to any selection

 - A media cache, which is a mechanism for downloading and caching, downsampling, and transcribing video, audio, using Whisper or Deepgram